CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ```
 The command above asks what computing project will be used and how much resouces the job will need.
 After that it opens a shell session that runs on a compute node.
 You can use this session as a normal bash shell without additional Slurm commands for starting jobs and applications.

 You can define the resource requests in command line too if you don't want to specify them interactively.
-For example, an interactive session with 8 GiB  of memory, 48 h runnig time and 100 GiB local scratch using project _project_2011234_
+For example, an interactive session with 8 GiB  of memory, 48 h running time and 100 GiB local scratch using project _project_2011234_
 can be lauched with command:

 ```text